Hadım Şehabeddin: Military career

-On 2 or 6 September 1442 an army commanded by Şehabeddin and sixteen sanjakbeys subordinated to him, sent by sultan Murad II sent to Wallachia to kill Vlad II Dracul, was heavily defeated near Ialomița River by the forces led by Janos Hunyadi.
+The defeat of Mezid Bey in Transylvania in Kingdom of Hungary at the Battle of Iron Gate, and the surrender of the Wallachian voivode incited Sultan Murad II for revenge, he decided a general, large-scale retaliatory campaign against the Kingdom of Hungary.
+In order to immediately avenge the defection of the Wallachian voivode and the defeat of Mezid Bey, the Sultan entrusted one of his famous lieutenant, Şehabeddin, who offered himself voluntarily for this task with great confidence On 2 or 6 September 1442 an army commanded by Şehabeddin and 16 sanjakbeys subordinated to him.
+The Battle of the Ialomița was fought between the army of the Kingdom of Hungary and the Ottoman Empire, John Hunyadi defeated the army of Şehabeddin Pasha, the Provincial Governor of Rumelia.
 After this defeat Şehabeddin was dismissed from the position of beylerbey of Rumelia.
 In 1444 Şehabeddin appeared as commander of the forces that fought against Orhan, the challenger of the sultan's throne and again as beylerbey of Rumelia, in Varna.
 His advocacy of the aggressive expansionist policy made him the main rival of Çandarlı Halil Pasha the Younger.
 He died in 1453 in Bursa after he had witnessed the success of the expansionist policy he has always been advocating when Ottomans captured Constantinople and executed his main rival Çandarlı Halil Pasha.

 Legacy

 Şehabeddin built a mosque in 1436 in Adrianople.
 It is known as Hacı Şahabettin Camii or Kirazlı Cami (the Cherry Mosque).
-Evliya Çelebi recorded that in Plovdiv Şehabeddin build a mosque, madress, han and caravansaray which were all named after him.
+Evliya Çelebi recorded that in Plovdiv Şehabeddin build a mosque, madrasa, han and caravansaray which were all named after him.
 In 1451 the Saraçhane Bridge across the Tunca River in Edirne was built against orders of Şehabeddin.